KaminBanks/DataAnalystPortfolioProjects/README.md

 More Advanced Formulas in Excel
 ![image](https://user-images.githubusercontent.com/68308182/210662426-6fa27d67-915f-4d00-95f0-81af2bb1d43e.png)

-This example showcases one of the more complex excel formulas that i've created which creates an id for a project work breakdown structure using only one input for the step "level" while referencing the previous step to find which value to assign.
+This example showcases one of the more complex excel formulas that i've created which creates the ID for a project work breakdown structure using only one input for the step "level" while referencing the previous ID to find which value to assign.
+This is especially useful for when you need to add new items which requires rows to be inserted and has the ID update automatically.
+This is a project management tool.
 ![image](https://user-images.githubusercontent.com/68308182/210662853-8b18b8fb-f3a2-4047-a13f-55e95df19020.png)

 (Pivot Tables) - Work in Progress - Stay Tuned